swiftyper-sk/fbt-inline-translations/README.md

 ⚠️ **React 15 or higher only.**

-Install the widget via npm or yarn:
+Install the plugin via npm or yarn:

 ```shell
 npm install fbt-inline-translations